• Martin Thoma

 a, b, c = function(4, 5)

-This is called "Argument Unpacking".
-In fact it does return only one variable (a tuple), but it creating the tuple is so easy that it does not feel like creating another variable.
+This is called "tuple unpacking".
+It actually returns only one variable (a tuple), but creating the tuple is so easy that it doesn't feel like creating another variable.

-Description: Get a string representation of a list from the standard library Java:
+Task: Get a string representation of a list from the standard library

 import java.util.List;